padiauj/AbilityOne/README.md

-An interface for answering questions with large buttons.
+An interface for those with disabilities to interact with a computer.